garybgenett/gary-os/README.md

 GaryOS boots to CLI (Command-Line Interface) by default.
 To enter the graphical interface, run `startx`.

+The Linux kernel includes driver modules for many common video cards, but to keep the size of GaryOS down the X.Org installation only includes the VESA driver (which almost all modern video cards support).
+If the kernel driver for a video card is loaded at boot, it will prevent X.Org from taking over.
+If you plan to run the graphical interface, use the `nomodeset` kernel option when booting to prevent Linux from loading any video card drivers.

 By default, the DWM window manager is used.
 URxvt is the default terminal emulator, and Surf is the default browser.
 Both are wrapped using the Tabbed utility.